 Add a protective layer

 If you notice that your car’s paint is not as beautiful and shiny as it was when you bought it, it’s a sign that you should polish it up and perhaps add another protective layer on top.
-Car polish is a great way to mask all those slight scratches because it contains micro-fine abrasives, and it will clean the paint without actually damaging it.
+A professional car polish is a great way to mask all those slight scratches because it contains micro-fine abrasives, and it will clean the paint without actually damaging it.
 You could also try a paint protection film which will keep the paint safe from changing color that can sometimes happen because of the UV lights.
 With such protection, you can just wipe off any contaminants including sap and road tar, bug splatter, and bird droppings.

 Don’t write on your car